conorh/cap_server_configs/README.md

 Simplest possible way of managing and versioning your server configuration files in your repository.

-Capistrano recipe for managing configuration files on your servers.
 Assumes you have stored your configuration files in config/servers/hostname_of_server/ or a subdirectory.
-Each configuration file then contains a line specifying the location of the file on that server, ex.
+Each configuration file then contains a line specifying the location of the file on the server matching that hostname, ex.

      # location: /etc/my.cnf